-A soil cover should be installed in any areas of the site where ash material is to remain.
+A soil cover should be installed in areas of the site that are impacted with ash material and will be utilized as lawn or landscaped areas.
 The following criteria should be applicable to the soil cover system.

-- The upper 6 inches of the soil cover should be suitable to sustain growth of appropriate vegetation at the ground surface. - A minimum of 2 feet of soil cover should be placed above the ash material.
-This is consistent with NYSDOH regulations that were applicable to landfill closure at the time when the landfill ceased placing waste at the site (prior to 1970). - The upper 2 feet of the soil cover should not have concentrations of contaminants that exceed the Restricted Residential Soil Cleanup Objectives (SCO) set forth in 6 NYCRR Part 375-6. - Fill that is placed at a depth below the upper 2 feet of soil cover should not have concentrations of contaminants that exceed the Commercial SCO set forth in 6 NYCRR Part 375-6. - A demarcation layer should be provided between the soil cover layer and underlying impacted soil, unless approval is obtained from the NYSDEC to forego installation of a demarcation layer. - In the event that the soil cover system is breached, penetrated, or temporarily removed, restoration to original conditions (or equivalent) should be performed. - Areas with a soil cover should be inspected at least annually, to assess existing conditions and determine if any restoration or repairs are necessary.
+- The upper 6 inches of the soil cover should be suitable to sustain growth of appropriate vegetation at the ground surface. - A minimum of 1 foot of soil cover should be placed above the ash material. - The upper 1 foot of the soil cover should not have concentrations of contaminants that exceed the Restricted Residential Soil Cleanup Objectives (SCO) set forth in 6 NYCRR Part 375-6. - Fill that is placed at a depth below the upper 1 foot of soil cover should not have concentrations of contaminants that exceed the Commercial SCO set forth in 6 NYCRR Part 375-6. - A demarcation layer should be provided between the soil cover layer and underlying impacted soil, unless approval is obtained from the NYSDEC to forego installation of a demarcation layer. - In the event that the soil cover system is breached, penetrated, or temporarily removed, restoration to original conditions (or equivalent) should be performed. - Areas with a soil cover should be inspected at least annually, to assess existing conditions and determine if any restoration or repairs are necessary.
 Inspections should also be performed after severe weather events or significant site operations that may have adversely affected the soil cover system.